Paschimottanasana: Seated Forward Bend Pose

 - Spinal twist | Jathara parivartanasana

-- Stretches hamstrings, spine, lower back.
+- Stretches hamstrings, spine, and lower back.

-- Relieves symptoms of PMS and menopause.
+- Thought to help relieve symptoms of PMS and menopause.

 - Pashima = west